cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 ```

 ## Serve
 Terra-toolkit now provides a couple of scripts to help serve your site for development, testing, or as a doc site.
-If you are using tera-dev-site, use the serve scripts provided by that package.

 ### serve
 Serve is a replacement for webpack-dev-server.
 Behind the scenes it's using [webpack-serve](https://github.com/webpack-contrib/webpack-serve).